-Many factors affect overall energy consumption, not least the weather, which is why it varies greatly from sector to sector.
-But as the population of the UK continues to rise the demand for energy will rise with it, so we can certainly expect increased energy consumption in the future.
+As touched on above, many factors affect overall energy consumption, not least the weather, which is why energy consumption varies greatly from sector to sector.
+But despite the decline in 2019, it’s important to remember that as the population of the UK continues to rise, the demand for energy will rise with it – so we can certainly expect increased energy consumption in the future.

 The views, opinions and positions expressed within this article are those of our third party content providers alone and do not represent those of Gazprom Energy.
 The accuracy, completeness and validity of any statements made within this article are not guaranteed.
 Gazprom Energy accepts no liability for any errors, omissions or representations.